dhruvrauthan/Retrofit-Operations-Android/README.md

 # Retrofit Operations
-This app makes use of basic Retrofit operations and displays the data in a RecyclerView.
+This app makes use of basic Retrofit operations like GET, POST etc, APIs and displays the data in a RecyclerView.